wighawag/hardhat-deploy/documentation/in-a-nutshell.md

 Amd you can call these in hardhat test fixture to benefit from caching optimization.

 This is a huge benefit for testing since you are not required to replicate the deployment procedure in your tests.
-The tag feature (as seen in the script above) and [dependencies](#deploy-scripts-tags-and-dependencies) will also make your life easier when writing complex deployment procedures.

 You can even group deploy scripts in different sub-folders and ensure they are executed in their logical order.